Waterfront Historic Area League: Current activities

 Today, WHALE is run by an elected board of directors and hired staff.
 WHALE staff positions consist of an Executive Director and an Office and Events Manager along with volunteers and occasional consultants.
 WHALE works closely with other organizations in the area, including the City of New Bedford, New Bedford Historical Commission, the Massachusetts Historical Commission (MHC), the National Park Service and more.
-Currently, WHALE is working on its Neighborhood Restoration Program, which focuses on the revitalization of the Washington Square Gateway Neighborhood, located in the New Bedford's south end.